rasidi3112/Quantum-AI-Hybrid-Cloud-Framework/docs/training.md

 ---
 ## License
-Distributed under the MIT License.
-See LICENSE for details.
+Distributed under the [MIT License](https://github.com/rasidi3112/Quantum-AI-Hybrid-Cloud-Framework/blob/main/LICENSE).
+See the link for details.

 ## Acknowledgements
 This module leverages: